NASA-Planetary-Science/AmesCAP/docs/source/autoapi/amescap/Script_utils/index.rst

        (e.g., [kg] -> [kg/m]), therefore the empty string is 4
        characters in length ("    " instead of "") to allow for editing by ``editing units_txt[:-2]``, for example.

-.. py:function:: give_permission(filename)

-   Sets group file permissions for the NAS system

-   :param filename: full path to the netCDF file
-   :type  filename: str

-   :return: None

-   :raises subprocess.CalledProcessError: if the setfacl command fails
-   :raises FileNotFoundError: if the file is not found

 .. py:function:: hot_cold_cmap()